hollyouellette/Pewlett-Hackard-Analysis/README.md

-**Second**, I would recommend building out a strategy to address the upcoming retirements and subsequent role vacancies over the next 10 years.
+**Second**, I would recommend building out a strategy to address the upcoming retirements and subsequent role vacancies over the next 10 years.<br/><br/>

 <img src="https://github.com/hollyouellette/Pewlett-Hackard-Analysis/blob/main/next_ten_yrs_query.png" width=500 align=left>
 This could be accomplished by using a query to:
      - Isolate the employees who were born between 1956 to 1966 and sorting them by title and birthday.